Centrica hikes household energy prices by 9.2 percent

 "These companies are facing rising costs.
 They all have a similar cost base, so you'd expect them to all raise their prices at roughly the same time and by roughly the same amount.
 It is no conspiracy, it's a function of their business," he said.

-RWE npower, owned by Germany's RWE AD, Iberdrola's Scottish Power, EDF Energy and Eon make up the remaining big six suppliers in Britain.
+RWE npower, owned by Germany's RWE AD RWE.DE, Iberdrola's Scottish Power (IBE.MC), EDF Energy (EDF.PA) and Eon make up the remaining big six suppliers in Britain.

 "PEOPLE HAVE A CHOICE"